milanXpetrovic/teaching/isbit/blockchain-uvod.md

 Blockchain je distribuirana baza podataka ili registrator (*eng. ledger*) koja se dijeli među čvorovima u mreži.
 Podaci su pohranjeni u blokove koji se zatim međusobno povezuju.
 Kako dolaze novi podaci, oni se unose u novi blok.
 Nakon što se blok ispuni podacima, on se lančano povezuje s prethodnim blokom, što čini podatke lančano povezanim kronološkim redoslijedom.
 Različite vrste informacija mogu se pohraniti na blockchain.Unos podataka je nepovratan, jednom pohranjeni podaci ne mogu se više izmjeniti.
 Inovacija s blockchainom je u tome što jamči vjernost i sigurnost zapisa podataka i stvara povjerenje bez potrebe za trećom stranom.
 Najpoznatiji primjena blockchaina je u sustavima kriptovaluta za održavanje sigurne i decentralizirane evidencije transakcija.
 Primjerice u Bitcoin mreži to znači da se transakcije trajno bilježe i da ih svatko može vidjeti.

 ### Blok
 Blok je osnovna jedinica unutar blockchaina gdje su pohranjene kriptirane informacije sa mreže, oni sadržavaju šifrirane podatke o transakcijama iz prethodnih blokova i informacije o novim transakcijama.
+Da bi se novi blok dodao, on prvo mora biti verificiran od mreže.
+Također i svaka nova transakcija prije upisa na blok je provjerena i potvrđena od mreže.

+A unit of data stored inside a block may be represented by any value depending on the type of blockchain.
+A block can store an amount of money, a share in a company, a digital certificate of ownership, a vote during an election, or any other value.

+A block stores encrypted details about the parties whose interaction resulted in the data stored in the block.
+A cryptocurrency block also contains the sender’s and receiver’s encrypted identifiers.
+A block for an ecommerce transaction will contain the identifiers of the retailer and consumer, for example.

+Each block also has a hash.
+This hash is a value generated from a string of text using a mathematical function.
+A hash can be compared to a fingerprint, as each hash is unique.
+Its role is to identify a block and the block’s contents.

 <img src="https://rubygarage.s3.amazonaws.com/uploads/article_image/file/1078/hash-example.png" width="400">